Header Ad Section

 • Permanent IP Address - This eliminates dependency on dynamic pod IPs.

-• Load Balancing - This distributes traffic across multiple pods for better availability.
+• Load Balancing - Spreads traffic over multiple pods for improved availability.

 3. Containers